 Out of these, Condesa – Roma is my favorite but it might not be the best choice for everyone so stick with me as we evaluate all your options.

 Pro Tip: Don’t stay too far outside the city center, just to save money.
 You’ll spend all your time commuting instead of enjoying yourself.
-My midrange Mexico City hotel suggestions are usually $100/night or less (depending on whether you’re there in peak periods), so you don’t have to spend a lot for a great location and excellent hotel.
+My mid-range Mexico City hotel suggestions are usually $100/night or less so you don’t have to spend a lot for a great location and excellent hotel.

 Most first-time visitors choose Polanco hotels.
 The area is incredibly safe and has easy access to embassies and international businesses, which means chain hotels popped up to accommodate business travelers.
 Today, tourists are drawn to the area because they’re drawn to the familiar, recognizable brands (and lots of options).